 |EDUCATION AND EXPERIENCE:

-B. Graduation from high school or its equivalent AND four years of full-time paid general merchandise retail experience which included responsibility for ordering, sales, merchandising, inventory control, cash handling and use of computer equipment.
-Two years of the required experience must have been in a supervisory capacity.
+C. Graduation from high school or its equivalent AND six years of recent full-time paid experience in supervising or managing a general merchandise retail operation.
 College level coursework in business management, computer applications and office technologies (CAOT), merchandising, or business accounting is desirable.
-Experience in a college or retail bookstore is desirable.
-A bachelor's degree from a recognized four-year college or university with a major in business administration is desirable.
+Experience in a college retail store is desirable.

 Principles of business management and organization